Forms and information for Members

 Honors Auditions

 The Honors Auditions are competitive auditions open to piano, instrumental, and voice students at the district and state levels.
 The program was designed to encourage students to study, prepare, and present recital caliber repertoire in a polished performance.
 Participants have the opportunity to perform before qualified judges who provide careful and constructive criticism.
-The state winners perform on a Student Winners' Recital during the PMTNM Conference.
+The state winners perform on a Student Winners' Recital during the Professional Music Teachers of New Mexico (PMTNM) Conference.

 Students enter in one of five levels based on their age.
 There is also a collegiate level.
-Entrants must be studying with a teacher who is a member in good standing of PMTNM.
-Non-PMTNM members may enter students with the payment of a $25 surcharge fee added to both the District and State Honors Audition fees.
+Entrants must be studying with a teacher who is a member in good standing of the Professional Music Teachers of New Mexico (PMTNM).
+NonβPMTNM members may enter students with the payment of a $25 surcharge fee added to both the District and State Honors Audition fees.

 MTNA Competitions